 And we need to keep looking around until the worm hole brings us back to our own beliefs.

 Extremists tend to deride moderates as wishy-washy and indecisive.
 But what is it to be a firm conservative or a firm liberal, except to be inflexible, religious?
 As I noted, If everybody’s thinking the same way, who’s thinking?
 So to be anything except a moderate suggests that we’re inescapably tied to a particular conformity.
 It implies we’re closed-minded, unthinking.
 Faithless.

 Repeatedly in these posts I have talked about Truth, and the problems it causes.
 Looking at the extremes, left vs right, creationist vs Darwinist, Christian vs Muslim, I began to realize that extremists place their personal version of Truth above people.
 Perhaps that is the defining characteristic of the extremist, they are so sure that they are right, so sure that only they see Truth, that they become unconcerned with the suffering they cause.
 It’s the Lucy van Pelt syndrome: “I love humanity.

 “It’s people I can’t stand.”

 As I noted above, I finally decided that the political left and right are secondary distinctions and primary distractions; the overarching distinctions are moderate and extremist.
 I suspect that only moderates are free to place real people above ideology: fragile, fearful, confused people.
-And above everything else, it’s people that I worry about.
+We are all connected.
+So above everything else, it’s people that I worry about.

 Which is why I am a bleeding heart moderate.